tytydraco/yessleep/out/Broken_by_the_night.md

 Sleep is like true love.
 It finds you when you’re not looking.
 It fills you with dreams.
 Its melody is a nocturne.
 And when you lose it, you lose everything.

-There is one difference.
+There’s one difference.
 All know sleep.
-Few ever know true love.
+Few know true love.
 I couldn’t know it then, but I lost both, the same night.

 One tiny cap I barely remember taking, broke my nights, my world, and my heart — in that order.
 Lovestruck, became lovesick, but never lovelorn.
 ‘Cause I did it to myself.
-That… is the hardest pill to swallow.
+That, is the hardest pill to swallow.

 This December, every carol echoes a bittersweet memento to the final weeks of shining eyes one year ago, before my story began.
 I miss those nights like you can’t imagine.
 Last year’s nocturnes were the shooting stars of a light-filled universe, set ablaze, then vanquished.
 I’ll never get those starbursts back — my heartlight, the shining eyes — or why they slipped away.